nlistgarten/condor/docs/topics/design.rst

 NASA's Ames Research Center.
 Initial development began in April 2023 to address model implementation challenges for aircraft synthesis and robust orbital trajectory design.
-Condor emphasizes modern approaches from the scientific python community, and leverages many open-source software packages to expedite development and ensure robust and efficient run-time.
+Condor emphasizes modern approaches from the scientific Python community, and leverages many open-source software packages to expedite development and ensure robust and efficient run-time.